akshayvinchurkar/Wp-Rest-Api/README.md

 2 ) Go [WordPress REST API plugin](https://wordpress.org/plugins/json-rest-api/) here and Download and install this plugin.

 3 ) Simple you win the battle now drop this folder in your server root and have fun.

+## How you Do All CRUD(Create, Read, Update, Delete) Operations?
+Why Authentication? authentication is required for crud operations its simple if you want to change your status on facebook you have your username and password combination.
+You can see your status from another account but you cant change it so its simple as that so lets see how we can do anything with our data i do this all localy and i use postman for all my request passing so lets get started

+1 ) You have to Download simple plugin called [Basic Auth](https://github.com/WP-API/Basic-Auth) from this link and install it and activate that. simple

+2 ) refer this url will teach you have to make ajax call to change the data [toturial link](https://code.tutsplus.com/tutorials/wp-rest-api-creating-updating-and-deleting-data--cms-24883).

+3 ) best of luck for your learning path :thumbsup: